Jay-study-nildana/Tutorials/WebTutorials/API.md

 You could just watch [our video here]() on how to use Swagger.
 You could just watch [our video here]() on how to use Postman.
 You could just watch [our video here]() on how to use Curl.

+# tiny note on JSON

+JSON is a platform agnostic data exchange format.
+That means, once you have an API server that serves data using JSON, it can be consumed by pretty much any web app, mobile app, gaming device, desktop app and almost any kind of app that understands JSON.

 # important note